LockManipulator/Locksport/Safe manipulation/Electronic Dial Magnifier/README.md

-Slide the legs onto the front of the safe
+1. Slide the leg onto the front of the safe
-Slide the encoder onto one of the legs and make sure it's centered on the dial before adjusting the second leg to match.
+2. Slide the encoder onto the leg and make sure it's centered on the dial before tightening the screw on the leg.
-Slide the encoder onto the dial and tighten the screws on the legs.
-If there's not enough friction to spin the encoder then you may need to simply tape it onto the dial.
+3. If there's not enough friction to spin the encoder then you may need to simply tape it onto the dial.
 It doesn't take much to get it spinning well with the dial.

 Turn the dial exactly to 0 and turn on the device.
 The encoder will automatically center on zero so don't touch the dial until the number 0 appears on the screen.
 The encoder can be used as is or you can connect to it's wifi for greater capabilities.
 Just connect to the wifi “Encoder”, no password, and go to 192.168.0.1 in a web browser.
 The web page is password protected with a username of “root” and password of “toor” (no quotes in either).
-You can plot points to be graphed live and even download the graph as an image.
-The web page also shows the current value on the encoder in case you didn't get a screen.
+You can also plot points to be graphed live and even download the graph as an image.
+The web page will also shows the current value on the encoder in case you didn't get a screen.